Why is Backpacks 4 SA Kids needed?

 We work across South Australia, in conjunction with child welfare, child protection, family violence and homelessness agencies, and organisations such as SAPOL who have responsibility for removing vulnerable children from unsafe homes and assisting those made homeless as a result of family conflict.
 We provide as many displaced children as possible with an age-appropriate backpack containing a range of items including two sets of clothes (four for the babies), pyjamas, underwear, socks, toiletries and comfort items (such as a cuddle toy),a book and a toy, colouring pencils and colouring books for the younger kids and some school stationery supplies for the older ones, plus nappies, bottles, a dummy etc for babies.

-The second recent addition to our service is our Anchor Packs, which are designed for young people aged 12-24 who are experiencing primary, secondary or tertiary homelessness.
-These packs contain essentials such as a sleeping bag, toiletries, torch, drink bottle, sunscreen and so on, plus a Metro Card, AM/FM radio, a note pad with information on where to get help, and a phone so they can access mental health and sexual health help lines, and even call home if that is an option for them.
+The second program is our Anchor Packs, which are designed for young people aged 12-24 who are experiencing primary, secondary or tertiary homelessness.
+These packs contain essentials such as a sleeping bag, toiletries, towel, torch, drink bottle, sunscreen, first aid kit, plus a Metro Card, power bank and USB.
 These items help to keep them as safe as possible until they can be connected with agencies to assist them into accommodation and support services.
 We are extremely pleased to be able to now provide our Anchor Packs, given that between the last two Census periods, homelessness rose by just over 10%.
 Every night in Australia, over 105,000 people are homeless, and 25% of these are young people aged 12-25 years.
 Our consultations with the Youth and Homelessness sectors demonstrated that these vulnerable young people represent a gap in the services sectors – that is, their immediate needs for safety and survival are not being met.
-We were very fortunate to recently receive an Impact 100 grant and using this money, at the end of 2017 we packed 1,000 Anchor Packs which are now being distributed through Youth Homelessness agencies.
+Since 2017 we've packed over 2,500 Anchor Packs which are distributed through Youth Homelessness agencies.